hgducharme/SQL-Basics/README.md

 **Contributing**

-This book is open source, so feel free to [visit the repository](https://github.com/hgducharme/SQL-Basics) and help contribute!
-If you notice any typos/errors, you can either open an issue, or make a pull request and it will help make this book better for those reading it after you.
-If you've never contributed before, this is your chance to start!
-Go over to the repository and attempt to make a change, and I can help walk you through it.
+This book is open source, so please feel free to visit the github repository to help contribute!
+If you notice any typos or errors in this book, you can fork the repo and open a pull request with the new and improved changes, or simply just open a new issue.
+Any contribution is greatly appreciated and it will help make this book better for those reading it after you!

+**Liscense**

+This book is currently licensed under a Creative Commons license.
+For more information, read more on [the official Creative Commons website](http://creativecommons.org/licenses/by-nc-sa/4.0/).

 <br>
 ---